NunoDurao/camino-ways/README.md

 ## Description

-A web application for registering and managing information related to accomodation during the portuguese St James Way (Caminho de Santiago).
+A web application for registering and managing information related to accommodation during the portuguese St James Way (Caminho de Santiago).